My family is super white. We love brunch at IKEA, we have varying relationships with rhythm, and we feel slightly guilty about everything.

 Yet for the most part my family was supportive of the Civil Rights movement and of equal rights in general.
 Family members protested wars, refused to succumb to white flight, and sought to claim friendships with people of all races and religions.
 Many family members who are now considered white were not thought of so before World War II, and had deep empathy for those who were still discriminated against.
 But despite the ways my predominantly white family members have positioned themselves as allies to people of color, the pervasive othering of people of color remains.

 Casual racism, which can appear sometimes as microaggressions, most often pop ups in conversation with my white friends and family members through humor and presumed familiarity, rather than malice.
 It’s my aunt’s friend Elizabeth who calls every year to wish her a “Happy Mah-tin Lutha King Junior Day from Nigga-beth”.
-It’s my cousin who obliviously told my (Jewish) husband that she calls her husband “Mike Jones-stein” because he’s such a penny pincher.
+It’s my cousin who obliviously told a Jewish friend that she calls her husband “Mike Jones-stein” because he’s such a penny pincher.

 When a comment is identified by others as racist, there are two primary reactions: either a guilty admission that the comment was inappropriate or, much more likely, an expression that, because no deliberate harm was intended, the white person should be excused.
 Because if you “really knew me, you’d know I am the most tolerant person on the Earth.”
 Because if “you can’t make fun of people, then you’re saying they’re different, and isn’t that the real racism?”
 It’s the reliance on a person of color in the White House to justify that discrimination bears no weight any more.
 It’s the dentist on Seinfeld who only converted to Judaism for the jokes.